Lieutenant General (Ret.) Frank G. Klotz

 NSWG

-Lieutenant General Frank G. Klotz is the Department of Energy’s Under Secretary for Nuclear Security and Administrator for the National Nuclear Security Administration (NNSA).
-He has more than 20 years experience in both military positions and policy and management roles, with his time at the U.S. Embassy Moscow leading to a particular specialism in U.S.-Russian relations.
+Lieutenant General Frank G. Klotz is an Adjunct Senior Fellow at the RAND Corporation.
+General Klotz formerly served as the Department of Energy’s Under Secretary for Nuclear Security, Administrator for the National Nuclear Security Administration (NNSA), and Commander of Air Force Global Strike Command.
+He has more than 20 years' experience in both military positions and policy and management roles, with his time at the U.S. Embassy Moscow leading to a particular specialism in U.S.-Russian relations.

-General Klotz has previously served in a variety of military and national security positions.
+General Klotz formerly served as the Department of Energy’s Under Secretary for Nuclear Security and Administrator for the National Nuclear Security Administration (NNSA), responsible for the management and operation of the NNSA, as well as policy matters across the Department of Energy and NNSA enterprise.
+He has previously served in a variety of military and national security positions.
 As the Commander of Air Force Global Strike Command, he established and led a brand new 23,000-person organization that merged responsibility for all U.S. nuclear-capable bombers and land-based missiles under a single chain of command.
 Prior to that, General Klotz served at the White House from 2001 to 2003 as the Director for Nuclear Policy and Arms Control on the National Security Council, where he represented the White House in the talks that led to the 2002 Moscow Treaty to reduce strategic nuclear weapons.

 During his career, General Klotz was also a Senior Fellow for Strategic Studies and Arms Control at the Council on Foreign Relations.